zahraaAed/Module05-project-assessment-FrontEnd/Backend/README.md

 4. **Product Retrieval API**:
    - Create API endpoints to retrieve all products and product by ID

-   - Product Update API:
+5. **Product Update API**:

-5. **Create an API endpoint for updating products**:
+   - Create an API endpoint for updating products
    - Ensure that only the product creator can update their products.

 6. **Product Deletion API**: